 Being an equity leader requires that teachers know the systemic conditions that led to the disadvantages and associated traumas facing our most disadvantaged students.

 I have had to accept that I can do more harm than good if I don’t have the right language and background about what plagues my students emotionally and socially.
-There is much learning for me to do, which is why I have added both How to Be An Antiracist and Culturally Responsive Teaching and The Brain to my summer reading list.
+There is much learning for me to do, which is why I recommend adding How to Be An Antiracist and Culturally Responsive Teaching and the Brain to your reading list.

 - CASEL's integrated framework: This framework dives deep into the five SEL competencies: self-awareness, self-management, social awareness, relationship skills and responsible decision-making.